Mr-J-Hong/FMP10/_posts/2024-02-13-some-square-sides.md

 Stories of your amazing feats of mathemagical prowess at the mine have reached the king, and he has summoned you to help him with a particularly puzzling problem.

-The king presents you with a beautiful music box with some squares around the sides.
-On each square, there is a dancer and a number indicating the dance move.
-The king tells you that only a special square dance sequence can open the box.
-In this dance sequence, each pair of adjacent squares sums to a square number.
+The king presents you with an odd-looking [square dance](https://en.wikipedia.org/wiki/Square_dance) music box.
+There are some squares on the sides of the box, and on each square, there is a numbered dancer.
+The king tells you that only a special arrangement of the dancers, where each pair of adjacent squares sums to a square number, will open the box.

-Can you help the king open the music box by arranging the squares in the special square dance sequence?
+Can you open the music box by arranging the dancers in the correct sequence?

 <div id="puzzle1" class="puzzle">
     <div class="block--isDraggable">0</div>